dposse/doughnut-daze/README.md

 - [ ] content/meta/config.js - change siteImage to a jpg of finished site
 - [ ] content/meta/config.js - set twitter handle
 - [ ] content/meta/config.js - set authorSocialLinks
+- [ ] Change the rest of the readme or delete?